Langtang Valley Trek Difficulty

 Choosing the right trekking company makes all the difference.
 With Abound Holidays, we take care of all the tricky stuff like permits and logistics, so you can focus on enjoying the trek.
 Our local guides know the area and culture really well, and we keep groups small to give you a personal, meaningful experience.

 We also believe in responsible travel that supports the local communities.
 Plus, you’ll have our team’s support anytime you need it be that maybe from booking to the end of your adventure.
 With Abound Holidays, your Langtang trek will be safe, fun, and something you’ll never forget.
+Contact us today to make your adventure come to life.

 Want to take on a bigger challenge after Langtang?
 Then try our Manaslu Circuit Trek, which gives you stunning mountain views and a higher Himalayan adventure.